cainhill/render-engine/README.md

 I needed a scriptable video rendering solution that:

 * ✅ Runs in a Dockerised Python environment
+* ✅ Run as non-root user for 'least privilege' policy
 * ✅ Triggers by n8n request
 * ✅ Wraps complicated FFmpeg syntax
 * ✅ Processes one or more manifest CSV inputs